khiner/flowgrid/README.md

 - Change configuration of audio read/write processes.
 - Create audio DSP with Faust.
-- Inspect the full FlowGrid application state tree (everything needed to render the UI) at any point.
+- Inspect the full FlowGrid application state, and its full history.
 - Navigate to any point in the project's history lightning fast.
   - See [Application architecture][#application-architecture] for more details.
 - Other things to come!
 Definitely planned: